MrBearTW/somewhere/AWS/CDK.md

     - At synthesis time, the nested stack is synthesized to its own AWS CloudFormation template, which is uploaded to the AWS CDK staging bucket at deployment.
         - Nested stacks are bound to their parent stack and are not treated as independent deployment artifacts; they are not listed by `cdk list` nor can they be deployed by `cdk deploy`.
     - References between parent stacks and nested stacks are automatically translated to stack parameters and outputs in the generated AWS CloudFormation templates, as with any cross-stack reference.
-    - Nested stacks 綁定一個 父stacks ，不可獨立被 cdk 指令列出或 deploy。
+    - Nested stacks 綁定一個 父stacks ，不可獨立被 cdk 指令列出或 deploy。/ 為了一些 work around 存在

 ### Environments